-To assess your thyroid function, your GP will take a sample of your blood and check your levels of thyroid-stimulating hormone, and the hormones released by your thyroid gland (thyroxine and triiodothyronine).
+To check your thyroid function, your GP will take a sample of your blood and check your levels of thyroid-stimulating hormone (TSH).
+Your level of thyroxine (T4) may also be measured.

-Thyroid-stimulating hormone is produced by a part of your brain called the pituitary gland.
-It stimulates your thyroid gland to produce the thyroid hormones thyroxine and triiodothyronine.
+TSH is produced by a part of your brain called the pituitary gland.
+It stimulates your thyroid gland to produce the thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 Together, these hormones control how quickly your body uses its energy stores (metabolism) and how sensitive your body is to other hormones.

-To assess your thyroid function, your GP will take a sample of your blood and measure the levels of thyroid-stimulating hormone, thyroxine and triiodothyronine in your blood.
+To check your thyroid function, your GP will take a sample of your blood and measure the levels of TSH.
+If this is high, the level of thyroxine in your blood may also be measured.

-If the results show you have high levels of thyroid-stimulating hormone with low levels of thyroxine, it means you have an underactive thyroid.
+If the results show you have high levels of TSH with low levels of thyroxine, it means you have an underactive thyroid.